limoragni/blender_server/README.md

-TCP server for Belnder integration
+TCP server for Blender integration
 ==================